 In terms of machine learning, if a doughnut entered the belt that was 12 oz, the machine wouldn’t know what to do since that wasn’t a part of its training.

-That’s where deep learning comes in to help.
+That’s where deep learning comes in.

 How about a real-life example of machine learning?
 ContentAnalyticsFX (which is a part of the MarketingCloudFX family) uses machine learning to help you determine what website content will rank best in search engine results pages.